MnemoWare/CogniRay/docs/Experiment 01.md

 1. **Validation of Core Mechanism**:

-   * With perfect knowledge of ray geometry, HPM exhibits expected learning behavior.
+   * With perfect knowledge of ray geometry, HPM demonstrates ideal learning behavior.
-   * The projection and update operators are numerically stable.
+   * Projection and update operators behave in a numerically stable and geometrically coherent manner.

-2. **Efficiency of Delta-Based Updates**:
+2. **High-Efficiency Delta Updates**:

-   * The system achieves near-perfect reconstruction of 2048 target vectors using only local kernel-based updates.
+   * The system reaches nearly perfect reconstruction of 2048 target vectors with only local, kernel-weighted updates.
-   * No global backpropagation is needed.
+   * Full backpropagation is unnecessary — confirming theoretical predictions.

-3. **No Semantic Drift or Divergence**:
+3. **No Semantic Drift or Conflict**:

-   * Since geometry is fixed and accurate, no reorganization or bifurcation of memory occurs.
+   * With fixed geometry, the memory field reorganizes smoothly, forming no divergent regions.
-   * The field adjusts smoothly and uniformly.
+   * Updates remain spatially coherent and directionally focused.

 4. **Reference Benchmark**:

-   * This experiment serves as a control for all further tests.
+   * This experiment sets a definitive baseline for all other learning scenarios.
-   * It establishes a lower bound on achievable MSE and an upper bound on convergence speed.
+   * It establishes the lowest empirically observed MSE under ideal projection conditions.

 ---

 ## Conclusion

-Experiment 01 confirms that HPM functions correctly under idealized conditions with full access to true projection geometry.
-The memory field aligns rapidly with the desired projections, validating the delta-learning mechanism and local kernel updates.
-This experiment provides a baseline reference against which all approximate, uncertain, or degraded scenarios (such as in Experiment 02) can be compared.
+Experiment 01 confirms that HPM functions with high precision and efficiency under idealized conditions, validating both the memory model and the Delta-Learning update mechanism.
+The rapid, monotonic convergence to near-zero error supports the robustness of projection-based updates and establishes a high-fidelity reference point for evaluating future experiments involving noise, conflict, or approximate geometry.